sufone/layl/README.md

-# layl-pwa
-Layl v2
+# Layl v2

 Re-write of https://github.com/mr-islam/layl to fix deep bugs, enjoy a new framework, etc.

 ## Status
-Main features done, testing extra features.
-Design (dark theme, responsivity) and copy still to go!~
+Stable and released!

+## License

+GPL v3 for the codebase, but all rights reserved for the images and art.

 ## Development